pollen-robotics/reachy-2023-docs/content/VR/compatibility/pc-requirements.md

 * **Memory:** 8GB RAM
 * **Graphic card:** NVIDIA GeForce GTX 970, AMD Radeon R9 290 equivalent or better
 * **Network:** Broadband Internet connection.
 It is highly recommended for your PC to be **hard-wired** into your router using an **ethernet cable**.

+Note that the app can run natively on a **Oculus Quest 2**.
+In that case a computer is not required.